-- 22. The Waukesha Water Utility has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 23.
-The Waukesha Water Utility has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 24.
-Components of net position (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - 25.
-The Waukesha Water Utility has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 26.
-Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 27.
-Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 28.
-Deposits and investments are properly classified, valued, and disclosed (including risk disclosures, collateralization agreements, valuation methods, and key inputs, as applicable). - 29.
-Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated/amortized.
-Any known impairments have been recorded and disclosed.
+22) The Waukesha Water Utility has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral.

-- 30. Tax-exempt bonds issued have retained their tax-exempt status. - 31.
-We have appropriately disclosed the Waukesha Water Utility's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy. - 32.
-We acknowledge our responsibility for the required supplementary information (RSI).
-The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed fron those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 33.
-With respect to the supplementary information, (SI): - a.
-We acknowledge our responsibility for presenting the SI in accordance with accounting principles generally accepted in the United States of America, and we believe the SI, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
-The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - b.
-If the SI is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date we issue the supplementary information and the auditor's report thereon. - 34.
-We assume responsibility for, and agree with, the findings of specialists in evaluating the other postemployment benefit and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had impact on the independence or objectivity of the specialists. - 35.
-We assume responsibility for, and agree with, the information provided by the Wisconsin Retirement System as audited by the Legislative Audit Bureau relating to the net pension asset/liability and related deferred outflows and deferred inflows and have adequately considered the reasonableness of the amounts and disclosures used in the financial statements and underlying accounting records.
-We also assume responsibility for the census data that has been reported to the plan.
+- 23) The Waukesha Water Utility has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 24) Components of net position (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - 25) The Waukesha Water Utility has not derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 26) Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 27) Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 28) Deposits and investments are properly classified, valued, and disclosed (including risk disclosures, collateralization agreements, valuation methods, and key inputs, as applicable). - 29) Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated/amortized.
+Any known impairments have been recorded and disclosed. - 30) Tax-exempt bonds issued have retained their tax-exempt status. - 31) We have appropriately disclosed the Waukesha Water Utility's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy. - 32) We acknowledge our responsibility for the required supplementary information (RSI).
+The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 33) With respect to the supplementary information, (SI): - a) We acknowledge our responsibility for presenting the SI in accordance with accounting principles generally accepted in the United States of America, and we believe the SI, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
+The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - b) If the SI is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date we issue the supplementary information and the auditor's report thereon. - 34) We assume responsibility for, and agree with, the findings of specialists in evaluating the (describe assertion) and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
+We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had impact on the independence or objectivity of the specialists.